Private John Francis Bruce

 AFTER THE WAR

 All the brothers were lucky enough to return to Australia.
-He spent the rest of his life in Murwillumbah.
+John spent the rest of his life in Murwillumbah.
 After the war most of the family remained in the Mullumbimby or Murwillumbah area but Robert and a younger brother became cane-cutters in Queensland.

 FOR HIS SERVICE